Hany Farid

-Hany Farid (born February 10, 1966) is an American university professor who specializes in the analysis of digital images and the detection of digitally manipulated images such as deepfakes.
+Hany Farid (born February 10, 1966) is an Egyptian-American university professor who specializes in the analysis of digital images and the detection of digitally manipulated images such as deepfakes.
 Farid served as Dean and Head of School for the UC Berkeley School of Information.
 In addition to teaching, writing, and conducting research, Farid acts as a consultant for non-profits, government agencies, and news organizations.
 He is the author of the book Photo Forensics (2016).
+He is one of the designers of the PhotoDNA algorithm.

 Education

 Farid received his undergraduate degree in computer science and applied mathematics from the University of Rochester in 1989.
 He earned a M.S. in computer science from SUNY/Albany in 1992.
 His Ph.D. in computer science from the University of Pennsylvania was awarded in 1997.
 In 1999, Farid completed a two-year post-doctoral program in Brain and Cognitive Sciences at the Massachusetts Institute of Technology.

 Career

 Farid specializes in image analysis and human perception.
 He has been called the "father" of digital image forensics by NOVA scienceNOW.
 He is the recipient of a 2006 Guggenheim Fellowship and a 2002 Sloan Fellowship for his work in the field.
 Farid was named a lifetime fellow of the National Academy of Inventors in 2016.